ambiot/ambz2_matter/component/common/application/matter/example/light/README.md

   2. MatterPostAttributeChangeCallback - Toggle the LED after updating the On/Off attribute

 These callbacks are defined in `core/matter_interaction.cpp`.
-These callbacks will post an event to the uplink queue, which will be received by the interaction handler.
+These callbacks will post an event to the uplink queue, which will be handled by `matter_driver_uplink_update_handler` in `matter_drivers.cpp`.
-The interaction handler will be responsible for toggling the LED.
+The driver codes will be called to carry out your actions (On/Off LED in this case) depending on the Cluster and Attribute ID received.
+You may add clusters and attributes handling in `matter_driver_uplink_update_handler` if they are not present.

 ## How to build

-## Configurations
+### Configurations
 Enable `CONFIG_EXAMPLE_MATTER` and `CONFIG_EXAMPLE_MATTER_LIGHT` in `platform_opts.h`.
 Ensure that `CONFIG_EXAMPLE_MATTER_CHIPTEST` is disabled.